alexbraga/parking-control/README.md

 ## About

 <p align="justify">Parking management Spring Boot REST API with PostgreSQL database and Object-Relational Mapping made with Spring Data JPA (Hibernate).
-The application features unit tests for dtos, services and controllers, following TDD practices.</p>
+The application features unit tests for DTOs, services and controllers.
+The development followed TDD principles.</p>

 ---